Wimp Sanderson

 Winfrey "Wimp" Sanderson (born August 8, 1937) is an American former college basketball coach.
 He coached at the University of Alabama from 1980 to 1992 followed by stint at the University of Arkansas at Little Rock from 1994 to 1999.

 Sanderson was born in Florence, Alabama.
 He attended Coffee High School and graduated from Florence State College, in 1959.
 In 1960 he became a graduate assistant under Hayden Riley at Alabama, and in 1961 he was made a full-time assistant.
 Sanderson served in this capacity for 20 years under both Riley and C. M. Newton, eventually becoming Newton's top assistant.
 When Newton resigned to become assistant commissioner of the Southeastern Conference, Sanderson was named his successor.
-In 12 years as head coach his teams averaged 21.8 wins a year, with a 267–119 record, and they won 5 SEC tournaments.
-They played in one NIT and ten NCAA tournaments making the Sweet 16 six times.
-He is only coach in Alabama history to win 200 or more games in his first 10 years.
-He was the Southeastern Conference Coach of the Year in 1987, 1989 and 1990, and was the National Coach of the Year in 1987.
+During his 12-year tenure as head coach, Alabama had a 267–119 record, averaging 21.8 wins per season, and won five SEC tournaments.
+The teams appeared in one NIT and ten NCAA tournaments, reaching the Sweet 16 six times.
+Sanderson is the only coach in university history to record 200 or more victories within his first 10 seasons.
+He was named SEC Coach of the Year in 1987 and 1989, and National Coach of the Year in 1987.

-Sanderson was known for wearing plaid sport jackets on the sidelines.
-During his tenure at Alabama, the Coleman Coliseum was known as the "Plaid Palace" (with its midcourt logo painted crimson-and-white plaid), the Million Dollar Band was known as the "Plaid Players", and many fans came to games wearing plaid in Sanderson's honor.
+He was known for wearing plaid sport jackets on the sidelines.
+During his tenure, Coleman Coliseum featured a crimson-and-white plaid midcourt logo and was nicknamed the "Plaid Palace", while some fans and the Million Dollar Band adopted plaid clothing and nicknames in his honor.